electric-eloquence/fepper/README.md

 ##Fepper

-#A frontend prototyper for the rapid prototyping of websites
+#A Front End Prototyper for the rapid prototyping of websites

 * [Installation](#installation)
 * [Upgrading](#upgrading)